katerinazuzana/sign-language-dictionary/README.md

 ### Running from a docker container

-Another way of running the application is from a docker container:
+Another way of running the application is from a docker container
 ```
 docker build -t dictionary .
 docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY dictionary
 ```
 Might require additional settings in order to enable the container to connect to a host's X server.
-The easiest (but not the most secure) way to do that is by setting:
+The easiest (but not the most secure) way to do that is by setting
 ```
 xhost +local:root
 ```
-and resetting after we are finished using the container:
+and resetting after we are finished using the container
 ```
 xhost -local:root
 ```